The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 All of the increasing scientific evidence about the health benefits of fasting helps explain why groups of people who fast regularly – Buddhists, Mormons, Baha’is – tend to live longer and healthier lives.
 But the Baha’i teachings emphasize the spiritual benefits of fasting, so Baha’is don’t fast simply for dietary or health-related reasons.

 In fact, Baha’is fast primarily for the benefits it confers on the spirit.
-Fasting sets aside an entire 19-day Baha’i month for extra meditation and prayer, for reflection and rejuvenation.
-The fast is a period of spiritual recuperation, for refreshing and reinvigorating the soul:
+The annual Baha’i Fast sets aside an entire 19-day Baha’i month for extra meditation and prayer, for reflection and rejuvenation.
+Fasting this way provides a period of spiritual recuperation, for refreshing and reinvigorating the soul, as Abdu’l-Baha wrote:

-For this material fast is an outer token of the spiritual fast; it is a symbol of self-restraint, the withholding of oneself from all appetites of the self, taking on the characteristics of the spirit, being carried away by the breathings of heaven and catching fire from the love of God. – Abdu’l-Baha, Selections from the Writings of Abdu’l-Baha, p.
-69.
+… this material fast is an outer token of the spiritual fast; it is a symbol of self-restraint, the withholding of oneself from all appetites of the self, taking on the characteristics of the spirit, being carried away by the breathings of heaven and catching fire from the love of God.

-So if you want to fast like a Baha’i, simply forego food and drink during the daylight hours from March 1st to March 19th this year.
-Take the extra time that you’d normally use for preparing and eating your mid-day meal to nourish and refresh your soul, with reflection, meditation and prayer.
-Think back on the entire year and ask yourself: what can I do in this coming year to make my life and the lives of others better?
-How can I be of service to humanity?
-Let your spirit “associate with the Fragrances of Holiness:”
+So if you want to fast like a Baha’i, simply forego food and drink during the daylight hours from March 1 to March 19 this year.
+Take the extra time that you’d normally use for preparing and eating your mid-day meal to nourish and refresh your soul, with reflection, meditation, and prayer.
+Think back on the entire year and ask yourself: “What can I do in this coming year to make my life and the lives of others better?
+How can I be of service to humanity?”